sourcegraph/learn/posts/regular-expression-patterns.md

 ## Finding whole words using word boundaries

 By default, Sourcegraph finds all occurrences of your search pattern even when it occurs inside of a longer word.
 Sometimes when you’re searching for a pattern like `count`, you’re only interested in functions or variables called `count` and not `counter` or `countId` or `countItems`.
-In those cases, you should be specific that you’re looking for an exact keyword.
+In those cases, you should specify that you’re looking for an exact keyword.
 You can do this with the regular expression `\b`, which stands for _word boundary_.

 <SourcegraphSearch query="\bcount\b" patternType="regexp"/>